 After 20 days of experimentation, it was concluded that plant extract is helpful in stimulating thyroid function in female mice.

-go to site Withania and the frontal cortex
+Withania and the frontal cortex

 Withania also developed an increase in frontal cortex markers of rats but the result came out after 20 days of experimentation.
 Early results were not evident.

 After 10 days of treatment with Withania, total WBC count and bone marrow cells were increased, with an increase in Macrophages.